 A corticosteroid injection can help reduce inflammation inside of a joint and decrease pain.
 Pain relief may last anywhere from a couple weeks to many months.
 This can be very helpful if a patient is struggling with physical therapy and recommended daily exercise aimed at building muscle and stabilizing the joint.

 Your pet will need to be sedated for the procedure, which costs about $240-$330.
 Most veterinarians can do this procedure.

-Other alternatives to corticosteroids that some, but not all veterinarians use to treat arthritis pain in pets and horses include regenerative medicine such as:
+Other alternatives to corticosteroids that some, but not all veterinarians use to treat arthritis in Tripawds and related pain in pets and horses include regenerative medicine such as:

 Platelet Rich Plasma therapy (PRP): This is known as “regenerative medicine,” and is another way to treat pain of osteoarthritis in dogs (as well as manage cranial cruciate ligament ruptures).
 Essentially, what Platelet Rich Plasma therapy does is it takes a patient’s own blood, spins it in a centrifuge then collects a portion rich in platelets (blood cells involved in clotting), as well as growth factors that may decrease inflammation in a joint.
 The blood gets re-injected into the body either at the injury site, or intravenously.

 PRP has existed since the 1970s in human medicine.
 Studies are limited but promising.
 It’s less expensive than stem cell therapy, but each treatment still costs approximately $400-$600.

 Interleukin-1 Receptor Antagonist Protein (IRAP): This is another type of regenerative medicine that also takes a patient’s own blood then processes it to grow and extract inflammatory mediators produced by the body.
 IRAP is used in the equine community but not as often in small animal medicine.